November 10, 2013

 Happily, with new data, organized by non-overlapping zipcode, I can solve both those problems.
 One sixth of us (52 million people) live in places denser than 5362 per square mile; the next sixth, denser than 2786 per square mile, the next sixth, denser than 1292 per square mile (that’s the median density for our population; half of us live in zipcodes less dense than that, too).
 With all the zipcodes included it’s clear that many of us live in plenty-dense places.

-I’ve tagged the graph with zipcodes in the Boston area north of the Charles River, mostly inside 128, plus all of Boston, and also plus three European cities known for their relatively high bike trip share.
+I’ve tagged the graph with densities of towns and cities near Boston, mostly inside 128, plus all of Boston, and also plus three European cities known for their relatively high bike trip share.
+I added some other US cities for comparison.
 Read the rest of this entry »

 We went for a ride on the tandem today (actually, months ago, I sat on this for a while), into Cambridge, to Inman Square, and we had to get there reasonably quickly.
 The conclusion from the stoker S was “that was not much fun; I would do it again on the tandem, but not on my own”.
 For all the claimed bike-friendliness of Cambridge, they’ve got a long long way to go.